 Old video equipment is very frustrating.
 It causes all sorts of video glitches (can be good), which breaks the sync (bad) and causes your nice image to be indecipherable or, worse yet, blue screen.
 I wish the default was black.

 I’m having fun playing with this thing.
 It has tons of adjustments inside using little trimmer dials.
-The VX-99 is a very capable video device when you include the possibilities of all of these dials, although since it is very hard to get back to a normal, well colored picture after playing with all of the dials, I can definitely understand why they left these out of reach.
+The VX-99 is a very capable video device when you include the possibilities of all of these dials, although since it is very hard to get back to a normal image I can understand why they left these out of reach.
 I am going to find some dials that I can mount on the outside of the case to replace the ones inside.
 I don’t like to destroy old things, but this one is much more valuable if I can use all of these settings without having the case lying open.
 I’ll make sure I put on markers for a “normal” setting once I figure them out again.

 You need to undo the silver screw in order to get the case off.
 It’s the ground connection between the bottom and top of the case.
 The power switch also held the case on, so you have to lift the case by the power button until it comes off.

-Since a large number of the tiny dials inside of this video mixer do interesting things that don’t exist in the original controls, I am adding more controls to the outside of the case.
-The hardest thing about this is finding dials with similar values to the ones originally in the mixer as well as hopefully looking somewhat natural on a very 80s looking device.
+Since a large number of the tiny trimmer potentiometers inside of this video mixer do interesting things that don’t exist in the original controls, I want to add controls to the outside of the case.
+The hardest thing about this is finding potentiometers with similar values to the ones originally in the mixer as well as hopefully looking somewhat natural on a very 80s looking device.

 The varieties of dials and their markings are: